 The review for promotion from assistant professor to associate professor is to be conducted no later than the seventh year of the probationary period (except in cases of extension, described in 10.2).
 The review normally takes place during the penultimate year of the contract, i.e. during the seventh year of the eight-year probationary period.

 Earlier review is also possible if the record warrants this, due to a candidate's prior experience (described above) or accomplishments in terms of research, teaching, and service.
+If a candidate elects an earlier review, the end date of the appointment will be adjusted to provide for one terminal year in the event of a negative review (FRR Part 4, Section 11.I.6).
 The timing of the tenure review is thus a matter to be discussed between the candidate and the department.
 In considering the appropriate timing of the review for promotion and tenure, departments and candidates should bear in mind that the practice of the University is that such a review is ordinarily conducted only once.
 When the candidate and the department agree to proceed with a review before the candidate's contract requires it, the end date of the contract will be adjusted to provide for one terminal year in the event of a negative review; the candidate shall be informed of this in writing by the appropriate dean.

-No later than April 15 of the year preceding the penultimate year of the candidate's probationary period, the chair of the department, in consultation with the candidate, shall appoint a tenure committee of at least three persons to guide the evaluation procedure (if there are fewer than three tenured faculty in the department, appropriate faculty from other units shall be included on the committee).8
+No later than April 15 of the year preceding the penultimate year of the candidate's probationary period, the chair of the department, in consultation with the candidate, shall appoint a tenure committee of at least three persons to guide the evaluation procedure (if there are fewer than three tenured faculty in the department, appropriate faculty from other units shall be included on the committee).